By Daniel Bloom

 Every day we as HR professionals create new policies and/or procedures to handle problems that confront the organization.
 Our policies and procedures represent those 1,000 puzzles pieces.
 Combined as a completed puzzle they create a picture we call an organization.
 In our organizations the finished puzzle is how all the pieces fit together.

 HR can’t be the gatekeeper of that effort if they only understand the HR piece.
 We will never get the puzzle completed if we stick to the mentality of “that is not my job.”
 Living within functional silos adds to the stress of the organizational operations.
 It is critical that we, as HR leaders seek advice from warehousing health and safety consultants.
+We should also keep in mind the safety of our workers.
+For instance, areas of high foot traffic and heavy-duty use require high quality Factory Flooring for safety and sustainability.

 By presenting creditable, verifiable evidence-based metrics we can show the impact of HR on the organization.
 By presenting data points that show Finance how we are meeting the financial goals of the organization and still meeting the talent needs, the financial management of the organization begins to understand our roles within the organization.
 By presenting data points that show Purchasing that we able to deliver our result-oriented services and still get the biggest bang for the dollar we can meet the mission of the purchasing department.
 By presenting data points to sales that show that our actions have established a basis for advancing their efforts in the field in fulfilling the voice of the customer, the business development management sees that we are partners in their sales efforts.
 Our discussions with their clients can help identify the traits the customer seeks from the staff members they deal with leading to better job descriptions.